 This course is conceptualized as a mechanism for students to draw upon all previous courses in the MSW program and integrate and apply all that they have learned.
-The course is taken concurrently with the final block field placement.
-Students demonstrate mastery of the current issues, theories, policies, and methods in the development and management of organizations.
+The course is taken prior to and in preparation for field placement.
+Students will be prepared to demonstrate mastery of the current issues, theories, policies, and methods in the development and management of organizations as applied in the field setting.